1. Articles

 If you’re like me, you’ve spent chunks of time manually entering data into spreadsheets.
 This activity is never fun, but it can at times be excruciating.
 It’s easy to get lost in a spreadsheet, especially a wide one, as you endlessly hit “Tab” or slide the horizontal scrollbar trying to navigate to the correct cell.
 You can get to the end of a long row, only to realize you’ve skipped one of your data points.
 Then, you retrace your steps to uncover your mistake and shift the remaining data one cell to the right.

 It turns out Excel has had a solution for years, buried deep within its customization options.
 In a few easy steps you can create a clear, simple form, one that allows you to enter your data into clearly labelled fields.
 Once you reach the end of the form, you hit “Return” to transfer that data into the next open row on your spreadsheet—and clear the form for the next data set.
+For a comprehensive understanding of how to display formulas in your worksheets, refer to our show formulas in Excel guide.

 Here’s a step-by-step guide into unlocking the magic of Excel forms.